-8.1.1 Main study parameter/endpoint
+8.1.1 Main study parameter/endpoint efficacy

 Combined incidence of all thrombo-embolic complications (TEC) and all-cause mortality within 30 days or during the same admission in hospital.
 TEC are any complication as caused by thrombus or embolus perioperatively, including but not exclusively: myocardial infarction, leg ischemia, deep venous thrombosis, colon ischemia, TIA/stroke, graft thrombosis, peroperative thrombus requiring embolectomy or redo of an anastomosis, thrombus or embolus in organs or lower limbs and other peripheral thrombosis.
-All definitions of TEC are based on the international definitions provided by Chaikof et al.: Reporting standards for endovascular aortic aneurysm repair, and Johnston et al.: Suggested standards for reporting on arterial aneurysms.
-Also the above mentioned mandatory Dutch Surgical Aneurysm Audit guidelines and definitions for TEC/complications will be followed.30 The definitions of TEC based on these three publications are implemented in the CRF.